 Spending Money

 The Euro (EUR) is the currency in Spain.
-For the current exchange rate, please refer to an online converter tool like www.xe.com, or your bank.
-We advise that you carry a mix of different types of payments, such as the local currency, an ATM card, and a credit card.
+For the current exchange rate, please refer to online converter tool like www.xe.com, or your bank.
+We advise you carry a mix of different types of payments, such as the local currency, an ATM card, and a credit card.

 You may want to exchange money before your trip.
 You can do so through your bank or an exchange office.
 Possible locations are your departing airport in the U.S., a travel agent, or a AAA office.
-It might be helpful to arrive with some local currency just in case you run into an “out of order” ATM or a local bank holiday.
+It might be helpful to arrive with some local currency just in case you run in an “out of order” ATM or a local bank holiday.

 You can also exchange your money in Spain.
 The easiest way is to withdraw funds from a local ATM.
 The ATM will give you local money and your bank will convert that into US Dollars.
 Many banks charge a fee of $1 - $5 each time you use a foreign ATM.
 Others may charge you a percentage of the amount you withdraw.
 Check with your bank for departure.
-You must be familiar with how to use your ATM card and PIN number ahead of the journey.
-If you plan to exchange cash in-country, bring large U.S. bills ($50 or $100) that will give you the better rate when exchanging to local currency.
+You must become familiar with how to use your ATM card and PIN number ahead of the journey.
+If you plan to exchange cash in country, bring large U.S. bills ($50 or $100) that will give you the better rate when exchanging to local currency.

 Credit cards are widely accepted in Spain.
 We suggest you have more than one card available, if possible.
 You may want to bring more than one brand of card (Visa, and MasterCard are more commonly used; American Express and Diners Cards are used less frequently).
 Not every shop will accept every card.
 Some smaller shops and restaurants require cash, so it is always a good idea to ask before making a purchase.
 Also, we recommend that you advise your bank or credit card company that you will be traveling in Europe to avoid questions, card freezes, or charges.